|

 Paul Aimson

 You’ll never settle the debate as to who is City’s best ever striker.
-However, Paul Aimson’s name is high up on the last.
+However, Paul Aimson’s name is high up on the list

-He had 2 spells with City.
-Unlike many returning heroes, he did not disappointon his return.
+Paul Aimson had 2 spells with York City.
+Unlike many returning heroes, he did not disappoint on his return.

-In his first season at the club, Aimson scored 26 goals as York gained promotion from the bottom flight.
-He left the following season to join Bury for £10,000 in March 1966.
+In his first season with City, Aimson top scored scored 26 goals as York gained promotion from the bottom flight.
+He left the following season, in March 1966, to join Bury for £10,000.

 He had short spells with Bradford City and Huddersfield before returning to City in August 1969 for £8,000.

-Aimson, once again scored 26 goals for York City, in the 1970/1 season as we again gained promotion from the bottom flight.
-He was the first City player to win promotion twice with City.
-He also famously scored a last-minute header against Southampton in a FA Cup Round 3 match, which gave City a 3–3 draw and so earning a replay.
+Aimson, in the 1970/1 season, once again scored 26 goals for York City as we again gained promotion from the bottom flight.
+He also famously scored a last minute header against Southampton in a FA Cup Round 4 match, which gave City a 3–3 draw and so earning a replay.
+WATCH: YORK CITY 3 Southampton 3

 Aimson left City for Bournemouth for £12,000 in March 1973.
-He was signed to replace the Ted MacDougall / Pil Boyer partnership, both who had also left City for Bournemouth and went on to play top flight and international football.
+Ironically, he had been signed by Bournemouth to replace the Ted MacDougall / Phil Boyer partnership, both of whom had also left City for Bournemouth and went on to play top flight and international football.
+Many City watchers of the era, rated Aimson the best of the 3.

 For a prolific striker, Aimson would often stress the importance of team play, "Winning is always more important than scoring goals.
 I was always happier winning and not scoring than scoring in a losing team.
 If I can lay one off and York win 1-0, it's better than scoring and City losing".